lucasmreis/blogSource/src/posts/type-driven-domain-modelling-part-3.md

     |> List.fold sumTotals (NotPromoted 0)
 ```

 And our new domain is ready!
-Just run the `Experiments.fsx` script we wrote last part, and see the results :)
+Just run the `Experiments.fsx` script we [wrote in Part 2](http://lucasmreis.github.io/blog/type-driven-domain-modelling-part-2/), and see the results :)

+The final file for the domain [can be found here](https://github.com/lucasmreis/basket-promotions-kata/blob/master/BasketPromotions/Domain.fs).

 ## Updating The Tests